rustenburgJ/IASC-2P02/blog.md

   overt and covert racism |  white privilege sustains racism
   ![](images/Voyant-tools-graph.png)   |  ![](images/Voyant-PeggyMcIntoshWhitePrivilegeGraph.jpg)

+We have read about the parallel structure, programmers and technical people would recognize the separation of operating system and applications run on the system from users.
+The humanities have discussed the personal and the political, rules and laws are made in the public sphere and can be changed, e.g., segregation, separation.
+Social justice workers work to break these barriers from inside and outside the system.
+McPherson discusses the mid 1960s, and the later.
+This work is not done, until we no longer see the question "Why are the digital humanities so white?"

   Link to [blog](https://rustenburgj.github.io/IASC-2P02/blog).

 Works Cited

 McIntosh, Peggy.
 "White Privilege: Unpacking the Invisible Knapsack" https://www.pcc.edu/resources/illumination/documents/white-privilege-essay-mcintosh.pdf accessed March 3, 2017.
 From
 McIntosh, Peggy.
 White Privilege and Male Privilege: A Personal Account of Coming to See Correspondences Through Work in Women's Studies.
 Wellesley, MA: Wellesley College, Center for Research on Women, 1988.
 Print.

 McPherson, Tara.
 2012 Print Edition.
 “Why Are the Digital Humanities So White? or Thinking the Histories of Race and Computation”  http://dhdebates.gc.cuny.edu/debates/text/29 accessed March 3, 2017.

 Rommel, Thomas.
 A Companion to Digital Humanities, ed.
 Susan Schreibman, Ray Siemens, John Unsworth.
 Oxford: Blackwell, 2004.